bookwyrm-social/documentation/content/running_bookwyrm/install-prod-dockerless.md

 	`mkdir /opt/bookwyrm && cd /opt/bookwyrm`
 - Get the application code, note that this only clones the `production` branch:
     `git clone https://github.com/bookwyrm-social/bookwyrm.git --branch production --single-branch ./`
-- Create your environment variables file, `cp .env.example .env`, and update the following:
+- Create your environment variables file, `cp .env.example .env`, and update the following.
+Passwords should generally be enclosed in "quotation marks":
-    - `SECRET_KEY` | A difficult to guess, secret string of characters
+    - `SECRET_KEY` | A difficult to guess, secret string of characters.
     - `DOMAIN` | Your web domain
     - `POSTGRES_PASSWORD` | Set a secure password for the database
     - `POSTGRES_HOST` | Set to `localhost` (the machine running your db)